 What an accountant does

 A good small business accountant provides essential business support as a business advisor.
-Their services include preparing financial statements and tax returns, cash flow statements and cash flow forecasts, tax planning and minimisation, dealing with the IRD, assisting you with business acquisitions, and much more.
+Their services include preparing financial statements and tax returns, cash flow statements and cash flow forecasts, tax planning and minimisation, dealing with ATO, assisting you with business acquisitions, and much more.
 Most importantly, they tailor their services to your business’s needs.

 A common headache for small business owners is knowing what is tax deductible and how much they can deduct from their taxable income.
-A good small business accountant can help you minimise your tax liabilities by considering things such as asset depreciation.
+A good small business accountant can help you minimise your tax liability by considering things such as asset depreciation.

 How to find the right small business accountant

 The best accountant is the one who understands your industry and business.
 Generally speaking, here’s what you should consider when finding the right accountant for your small business: